1886 AAA Championships: 7 miles walk

+Championship records

 "Notes:" Performances in the Steeplechase are not comparable until the event was standardised in the 1930s.

 Ten second claims prior to 1886

 The first man for whom a 100 yards time of ten seconds is claimed is Thomas Bury (b.
 2 Aug 1831) of Nottingham, who studied at Winchester College and joined Emmanuel College, Cambridge, in May 1852 where he played mostly cricket, earning his Blue in 1855.
 In that same year, at the Emmanuel College Sports at Fenners on 29 November, his win in the 100 yards was claimed to have been in 10 seconds, beating Henry Vernon by "half a head".

 Four years later a student at Oxford University had the same claim made for him.
 Henry Clark Powell from Stretton-on-Dunsmore, Warwickshire, went to Rugby School and Oriel College, Oxford, and at the Oriel College sports at Cowley in March 1859 he beat six others to win by a yard from Edward Isaac in ten seconds.

 James Mason (b.
 18 May 1840) from Sherburn, then in Yorkshire, went to Marlborough College and St Catharine's College, Cambridge, and at the Cambridge University sports in June 1861 won the 100 yards in "just under ten seconds."

 In 1862 three men were reported to have run 100 yards in ten seconds.
 In April, at Bolton & Grasshoppers cricket ground near Earls Court in London, R. B. Fenwick of Bolton & Grasshoppers supposedly ran ten seconds on wet grass.
 Then in November two men at Oxford University are reported to have done it a mere ten days apart.
 Frederick Rawlins Evans from Chilvers Coton, Warwickshire, won the Exeter College sports on the Cowley School recreation grounds on Wednesday 12 November, and William Edmond Heap, from Bradwall, near Sandbach in Cheshire, while at Brasenose College, Oxford, won the Oxford University sports at Cowley Marsh on Saturday 22 November.

 After that claims become a bit more frequent with six men reputed to have run ten seconds in 1863.
 These include the widely reported performance by Benjamin Stewart Darbyshire at the Wadham College sports in November.
 Originally from West Darby in Lancaster, Benjamin Darbyshire, while a student at Wadham College, Oxford, also won the 100 yards and 440 yards at the first Oxford vs Cambridge sports the following year.

 William Mitchell and John Trevor are both supposed to have run ten seconds at the Liverpool Olympic Festival in July 1864.
 Mitchell won the third heat and Trevor beat him by one yard in the final the same afternoon.
 These are just two of the eight claims for ten seconds in 1864.